Regulust/ZoteroQuickLook/README.md

 This open source project implements QuickLook in Zotero.

+# Update

+Try to modify the code to work with Zotero 6.x (not compatible with old versions).
+Thanks for the discusssions in the [issue](https://github.com/mronkko/ZoteroQuickLook/issues/44#issuecomment-1079053758) and the original [project](https://github.com/mronkko/ZoteroQuickLook).

+*Amateur coding, not sure it can work well on every system (Only tried on macOS).*
+*Another version could be tried [ZoteroQuickLookReload/]]https://github.com/404neko/ZoteroQuickLookReload/commits/main).*

 # Status

-This plugin is not currently being actively maintained.
+*This plugin is not currently being actively maintained.
 It may not work with current or beta versions of Zotero.
-If someone is interested in taking over maintenance of the plugin, please contact @bwiernik.
+If someone is interested in taking over maintenance of the plugin, please contact @bwiernik.*

 # Installing